psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

-deor, and it ia reported t£iat the child expired that ni^ht.
-There is also now living in St. John's- town, near Carmarthen, an aged individaal of the name of Jones, who has confidently assured a rela- tion of mine, that ^he was accustomed to see these candles proceeding^ down the road to Llanllwch
+deor, and itsreported that the child expired that night.
+There is also now living in St. John's- town, near Carmarthen, an aged individaal of the name of Jones, who has confidently assured a rela- tion of mine, that he was accustomed to see these candles proceeding down the road to Llanllwch
 <2burch; and that she observed that the funerals in*
-variably took the same direction, moving aside just as she had seen their precursors^ and that^be- fore any one was drowned, she has frequently seen a light float on the river.
+variably took the same direction, moving aside just as she had seen their precursors, and that before any one was drowned, she has frequently seen a light float on the river.